History of WVVW, Fairmont/Grafton

 The 1956 West Virginia Blue Book shows WVVW, Grafton, on 1260 kHz.
 The station was affiliated with Mutual Broadcasting System.
 Address: Radio Park.
 Route 50, Grafton.
 Owner: Beacom Broadcasting Enterprises.
 President: General Manager: J. Patrick Beacom.

-Bill Newbrough worked at WVVW and WJPB-TV from 1958 to 1961.
-At his website, Newbrough writes, "My broadcast career began in 1958 at WVVW, in Grafton WV.
+My broadcast career began in 1958 at WVVW, in Grafton WV.
 WVVW (currently WTBZ), was, and is a 500 watt daytimer at 1260 kHz.
 I went into the station in the morning to see if there were any jobs.
 The job description didn't matter.
 The only thing that mattered was: Did the job come with a paycheck?
 The GM listened to my questions and told me to come back at 2 PM for an audition.
 That afternoon he hired me as weekend announcer.
 In 1960, when I obtained my First Class License, (anyone old enough to remember those?)
 I became Chief Engineer.
-The rest is history."
+The rest is history.

 The 1961-62 Broadcasting Yearbook shows WVVW, Grafton, broadcasting on 1260 kHz with 500 watts daytime.
 The address was 400 Quincy St., Fairmont, and 203 West Main Street, Grafton.
 The licensee was WVVW, Inc. (original owner).
-Personnel were J. Patrick Beacom, president; Robert Hanna, station manager; Robert Bolyard, commercial manager; William Newbraugh, program director; Phil Braken, news director; James McEwen, chief engineer.
+Personnel were J. Patrick Beacom, president; Robert Hanna, station manager; Robert Bolyard, commercial manager; William Newbrough, program director; Phil Braken, news director; James McEwen, chief engineer.
 The on air date is given as January 1957.

 The 1969 Broadcasting Yearbook shows the address for WVVW was 203 West Main St. The licensee was WVVW Inc. Personnel were: J. Patrick Beacom, president; Jean S. Larkin, vice president and general manager; Bernardine Waters, news director.